hershagustin/petal-and-stem/README.md

 ## Overview

-**petal & stem** is a web-based flower shop form application that generates custom quotes for floral arrangements.
+**Petal & Stem** is a web-based flower shop form application project that generates custom quotes for floral arrangements.

-The main goal of this lab is **server-side form validation using PHP** for multiple data types, without relying on HTML5 form validation attributes.
+The main goal of this project is **server-side form validation using PHP** for multiple data types, without relying on HTML5 form validation attributes.

 > **Important:** HTML5 validation attributes (`required`, `pattern`, `maxlength`, `email`, etc.) are intentionally **not used** to allow strict assessment of **back-end validation techniques**.